nikitawootten/nikita.computer/content/posts/packaging-node-applications-in-nix/index.md

 ### Creating the derivation

-Our Nix derivation needs to:
+My Nix derivation needs to:
-1. Download all Javascript dependencies (our `node_modules/` folder) to the output folder.
+1. Download all Javascript dependencies (the `node_modules/` folder) to the output folder.
-2. Create a script that invokes our application's starting point.
+2. Create a script that invokes my application's starting point.

 Step 1 is fairly easy using the [mkYarnModules](https://nixos.org/manual/nixpkgs/stable/#mkYarnModules) helper.
 The following Nix expression produces a derivation that downloads all our dependencies to a `node_modules/` folder: